michaelpatrickpurcell/xix/README.md

 After each each exchange, you will redistribute the cards that were played during that exchange via a draft.
 You will take turns choosing cards, one at a time, until all of the cards have been drafted.
 If you lost the previous exchange then you will go first.

 When you draft a card, add it to your open hand.
-Once a card has been played during the game, it will remain face up for the remainder of the game.

 After the draft, if you lost the previous exchange then you must trade a card from one of your hands (your _hand card_) for a card in the strike row (the _strike card_).